dmitry-timofeev/refaster-junit-5/README.md

 # refaster-junit

-A collection of [Refaster](https://errorprone.info/docs/refaster) templates to migrate to JUnit 5.
+A collection of [Refaster](https://errorprone.info/docs/refaster) templates to migrate to JUnit 5. **It is [superseded](https://github.com/google/error-prone/commit/42a9a65f103ec1b691b22a0afebee5305a6cd312) by built-in Error Prone refactorings, see example configuration below.**

 These templates augment the IDEA-built-in [refactorings][idea] which do not work if a test class contains [`ExpectedException`](https://junit.org/junit4/javadoc/4.12/org/junit/rules/ExpectedException.html)